AtsukoCoffey/healthy-food-club/README.md

 ![Color scheme](assets/images/readme-img/Color-scheme.gif)

 ### Typography
-Logo *Healthy Food Club*
+> Logo  - Healthy Food Club
-I chose "Poiret One" from Google font's web site.
+I choose "Poiret One" from Google font's web site.
 It has a strong charactor but feeling not pointy.

+> Headings

+> basic
 ---------------------------------------------------

 <a name="features"></a>